xrally/xrally-docs/docs/index.md

 # Why xRally?

-xRally enables continuous monitoring of complex applications using synthetic workloads to measure service performance and detect issues based on code check-ins, configuration changes and operational interuptions.
+xRally enables continuous monitoring of complex applications using synthetic workloads to measure service performance and detect issues based on code check-ins, configuration changes and operational interruptions.

 ## Are you tired from